Masami Tsuchiya (Aum Shinrikyo)

 Masami Tsuchiya (土谷 正実, Tsuchiya Masami) was a Japanese convicted terrorist and senior member of Aum Shinrikyo, responsible for the deaths of a combined 19 people and for the production of sarin, VX nerve agent, PCP, and LSD.
 He served in Aum's "Ministry of Health".
 Prosecutors described him as "the second most important figure involved in the gas attacks by the Aum Shinrikyo cult" after Aum leader Shoko Asahara himself.

 Biography

-A native of Chiyoda, Tokyo, Tsuchiya joined Aum Shinrikyo at the age of 26 in 1991 after attending a yoga class, which he took as treatment for whiplash following a car accident.
-Tsuchiya earned his master's degree in physical and organic chemistry from the University of Tsukuba before fully committing to Aum Shinrikyo.
+Masami was a native of Chiyoda, Tokyo.
+His early childhood was filled with sensations of deja vu that he did not understand and would never get a satisfactory answer when he would ask about them.
+He also wanted to make sense of religious feelings.
+He planned to go to the Himalayas, but he then felt this was unrealistic, so he went to college.
+In the summer of 1986, his girlfriend ended their relationship.
+He then cut himself with a knife from his shoulder and his hip.
+He tried to make sense of this experience.

+Tsuchiya's first encounter with Aum Shinrikyo was when a friend took him to a Japanese meditation hall.
+Tsuchiya joined Aum Shinrikyo in the summer of 1991 after running away from his parents who had confined him to their home after he started skipping college in June 1990.
+He took refuge at an Aum dojo and became a monk on September 5th, 1991.
+Tsuchiya had a master's degree in physical chemistry and organic chemistry.

 Tsuchiya was notably loyal to Asahara, describing himself as a "direct disciple of the guru", and referring to Asahara as "honorable master" (尊師, sonshi).